Baltimore Light RailLink: Expansion

 Three extensions to the system were added in 1997.
 On September 9, the line was extended north 4.5 mi to Hunt Valley, adding five stations that served a major business park and a mall.
 On December 6, two short but important branches were added to the system: a 0.3 mile spur in Baltimore that provided a link to the Penn Station intercity rail hub, and a 2.7 mi spur to the terminal of BWI Airport.

-On September 6, 1998, the Hamburg Street station opened as an infill station between the existing Westport and Camden Yards stations.
-Adjacent to M&T Bank Stadium, it was initially only open during Ravens games and other major stadium events; however, it became a full-time stop on July 1, 2005.
+On September 6, 1998, the Hamburg Street station (now Stadium/Federal Hill station) opened as an infill station between the existing Westport and Camden Yards stations.
+Adjacent to M&T Bank Stadium, it was initially only open during Ravens games and other major stadium events, but became a full-time stop on July 1, 2005.

 To save money, much of the system was built with only a single track.
 While this allowed the system to be constructed and opened quickly, it limited the system's flexibility: much of the line was restricted to 17-minute headways, with no way to reduce headways during peak hours.
-Federal money was acquired to double track the vast majority of the system; much of the line south of downtown Baltimore was shut down in 2004 and north of downtown shut down in 2005 in order to complete this project.
+Federal money was acquired to double track most of the system; much of the line south of downtown Baltimore was shut down in 2004 and north of downtown shut down in 2005 in order to complete this project.
 The northern section up to Timonium reopened in December 2005; the rest opened in February 2006.
-The line north of the Gilroy Road station and the BWI Airport spur remain single tracked.
+The line north of Gilroy Road and the BWI Airport spur remain single tracked.

+The Camden Yards–Penn Station route was suspended in September 2019 and replaced by a bus bridge due to a lack of available operators.
+Service later resumed, but was again suspended in 2022 due to Amtrak construction at Penn Station.
+Light rail service to Penn Station resumed in June 2025.

 Incidents

 On July 10, 2019, part of the northbound platform at Convention Center station fell into a sinkhole caused by a broken water main.
 The line was closed between Camden and North Avenue until August 19.

+On December 7, 2023, MTA Maryland announced the system would shut down indefinitely after inspections revealed a fire hazard in the rolling stock.
+A free shuttle bus service connected Light Rail stations as repairs were made to the 53-car fleet.
+Service resumed on December 23.